Skip to content

 Short answers, pulled from the story.

-The Frisco Public Library moved into a converted warehouse building in March 2023.
-This new facility became the sixth-largest library system in Texas state history and features a full-size Tyrannosaurus skeleton named Rexy inside the main reading room.
+The Frisco Public Library moved into a converted warehouse building in March 2023 and is the sixth-largest library in Texas.
+It is notable for housing a full-size Tyrannosaurus skeleton named Rexy.